vita-epfl/s-attack/scene-attack/README.md

 ```shell script
 pip install -r requirements.txt
 ```
+You should also install the argoverse's API package and download its data.
+You can find instructions to do so in [this link](https://github.com/argoai/argoverse-api).

 ## Changing Config File
 You should have [argoverse](https://www.argoverse.org/)'s Motion Forecasting data available on the machine you plan to run this project on.